 CHF 5'000 honors outstanding contribution to the field of metrology in chemistry and/or biology

 Cancer Drug Discovery Research Award

 CHF 10'000 in total for 2-4 winners.
-The award honors outstanding contribution to the field of n the field of cancer drug discovery research
+The award honors outstanding contribution of young, Swiss based researchers in the field of cancer drug discovery research

 Ruzicka-Prize (ETH Zurich)

 The Ružička Prize, named after the ETH professor and Nobel laureate Leopold Ružička, is considered one of the most important awards for the promotion of young scientists in the field of chemistry in Switzerland.